- Glenn

 Since I have attended the workshop with Phil Town, I have decided to change the layout of my analyses a bit.
 I will do some more calculations and briefly go through why the company has meaning to me.
 If you want to read more about how I evaluate a company, please go to "MY STRATEGY" on my website.

-Based on my findings so far, it is obvious that PulteGroup is a great company.
-However, no investments are without risk and PulteGroup do have a few risks as well.
-One risk is higher interest rates.
-Higher interest rates affect housing sales as there will be people that can no longer afford new homes, while other people move to the sidelines as because of the overall market uncertainties and increased macroeconomic risks.
-Thus, U.S. new home sales fell by 16 % in 2022, while the sales of existing homes dropped 18 %.
-As the higher interest rates results in higher home prices and higher mortgage rates, it also significantly affected PulteGroup, as net new orders were down 27 % in 2022 compared to 2021.
-Another risk is that they operate in an industry with a lot of competitors of different sizes, PulteGroup is the 3rd largest homebuilding company in the United States, yet their national market share is only around 5 %.
+Based on my findings thus far, it is evident that PulteGroup is a great company.
+However, no investments are without risk, and PulteGroup does have a few risks as well.
+One risk is macroeconomics.
+A series of interest rate increases began in 2022, ultimately raising the Federal Funds Rate tenfold and pushing 30-year mortgage rates from 3,2% in 2022 to a cycle peak of approximately 8,0% in October 2023.
+While such dramatic increases in mortgage rates make homebuying more difficult for consumers, the U.S. home sales reached their lowest levels in 30 years in 2023.
+The high mortgage rates are affecting home sales in a significant way.
+More than 80% of all outstanding mortgages now have a rate of 4% or lower.
+Currently, mortgage rates are significantly higher.
+Existing homeowners are "locked in" to their current mortgages and are financially unable or emotionally unwilling to sell their homes because the increase in monthly payments would likely be significant.
+Thus, people who already own homes are unwilling to buy new ones.
+Another risk is that PulteGroup operates in an industry with numerous competitors of different sizes.
+Although PulteGroup is the third-largest homebuilding company in the United States, their national market share is only around 5%.
 It shows that the U.S. housing industry is fragmented and highly competitive.
-Thus, PulteGroup competes with national, regional, and local homebuilders for each job.
-Furthermore, new home sales have traditionally represented less than 15 % of the overall U.S. home sales, meaning that PulteGroup also competes with sales of existing houses and any providers of rental houses.
-Another risk factor is that the homebuilding industry is cyclical.
+PulteGroup competes with national, regional, and local homebuilders for each project.
+Furthermore, new home sales have traditionally represented less than 15% of the overall U.S. housing market.
+This means that PulteGroup competes not only with other new home sales but also with sales of existing houses and rental providers.
+Another risk factor is the cyclical nature of the homebuilding industry.
 The residential homebuilding industry is sensitive to changes in economic conditions.
-If we see a long recession the United States it could decrease the demand for new houses further, which as a result would significantly decrease the revenue and earnings of PulteGroup.
-In their annual report, PulteGroup mentions that the U.S. housing market was unfavorable impacted by the uncertainty in the global economy from 2006 to 2011, which resulted in significant losses for PulteGroup and that some aspects of the housing industry have yet to return to the pre-2007 production levels.
+If the United States experiences a prolonged recession, it could further decrease the demand for new houses, which would significantly impact the revenue and earnings of PulteGroup.
+In their annual report, PulteGroup mentions that the U.S. housing market was unfavorably impacted by the uncertainty in the global economy from 2006 to 2011.
+This resulted in significant losses for PulteGroup.
+Furthermore, some aspects of the housing industry have yet to return to the pre-2007 production levels.

 My personal goal with investing is financial freedom.
 It also means that to obtain that, I do different things to build my wealth.
 If you have some extra hours to spare each month, you can turn a few hours a week into a substantial amount of money in a few years.
 If you are interested to know how to do it, you can read this post.